Q2. What is a personal pension scheme for the purposes of this regulated activity?

 Q13.
 Does the regulated activity of establishing, operating or winding-up a personal pension scheme have any effect on occupational pension schemes?

 Q14.
 I intend to operate a personal pension scheme under which members will acquire benefits derived from the management of a pool of assets.
-Will the scheme become a collective investment scheme or an AIF?4
+Will the scheme become a collective investment scheme?

 No. Personal pension schemes (along with stakeholder pension schemes) are specifically exempted from being collective investment schemes.
-In the FCA's view a personal pension scheme also does not amount to an AIF (see PERG 16.2 question 2.32).4 However, where a personal pension scheme4 invests in a pooled investment vehicle of some kind, that vehicle may itself be a collective investment scheme or an AIF4 unless another exemption applies to it.11444
+However, where a personal pension scheme invests in a pooled investment vehicle of some kind, that vehicle may itself be a collective investment scheme unless another exemption applies to it.11